Snowboarding Tooth Injury in South OC: What to Do After a Fall (Same-Day Dental Repair)

 Even small cracks can worsen from biting pressure or cold air exposure.
 If you’re South OC based, schedule a visit with a San Juan Capistrano dentist immediately.

-Learn more about Dr Kaban, our Emergency Dentist in San Juan Capistrano.
+Learn more about Dr Kaban, our Emergency Dentist San Juan Capistrano.

 If your tooth chipped or came loose: